hard-nett/docs/developing/dapps/get_started/cosmwasm-testnet-manual.md

     - Execute the contract

 ::: tip
-Please note this a detailed guide on how to deploy via `osmosisd`, it also covers additional tooling and useful tips.
+Please note this a detailed guide on how to deploy via `terpd`, it also covers additional tooling and useful tips.
 You can also deploy to testnet with [Beaker](cosmwasm-testnet-beaker.md) with a couple of commands.
 :::

 ## Initial Setup

-This tutorial uses a Osmosis specific development tools to deploy contracts to Osmosis Testnet(`osmo-test-4`).
+This tutorial uses a Terp-Core specific development tools to deploy contracts to TerpNET Testnet(`athena-1`).

 ### Setup Rust